Prat-yush/Data-Mining-Project/README.md

 - **tqdm:** 4.66.x

 These libraries support data processing, machine learning, visualization, and deep learning components of the project.

-👉 The full dependency list is available in `requirements.txt`.
+The full dependency list is available in `requirements.txt`.

+## 📊 Results Summary

+This project shows that early-cycle battery data contains meaningful predictive signal for estimating total cycle life.

+Key findings include:
+- Classical models (Random Forest) outperform simpler baselines like k-NN
+- Sequence-based modeling (LSTM) achieves the strongest overall performance
+- Increasing early-cycle window size improves performance initially, but shows diminishing returns

+### 🔑 Key Insight:
+Battery degradation patterns can be partially captured early in the lifecycle, but best performance is achieved when temporal structure is explicitly modeled using sequence-based approaches.